 Alex Nedeljkovic Photo by David Kirouac/Icon Sportswire

-Now take a look at the entire sequence to see if they matched how Nedeljkovic handled it.
+Now let’s take a look at the entire sequence to see how it played out:

 THE PRO READ